gitgroch/Project_2_quiz/TESTLOG.md

 # Testing

-Testing methodologies and results are detailed below.

-## A note on Responsiveness

-As I took a "Mobile First" approach to development, responsiveness was tested throughout development as such responsiveness issues were addressed as the project progressed (some of these issues can befound in the Bugs & Fixes section below.)

 Once the site was completed and deployed, formal testing took place under the following conditions:

 ## Hardware Testing